wlillisdev/tasty_tipples/README.md

   - ![Issue Example](assets/readme/issue_example.png)
   - The Moscow method was then applied to each user story.
 And tags were applied to prioritise the order of work.
   - [Example of MOSCOW tags](assets/readme/moscow_tags.png)
-  - The user’s stories were then put into Tasty Tipples Iteration 1.
+  - The user’s stories were then put into Tasty Tipples Iteration 1 for website launch.
 These usere stories were deemed essential for the initial launch of the website.
   - [View Project Iterations](https://github.com/wlillisdev/tasty_tipples/milestones)
   - A Kanban board was set up in github in order to manage the various project user stories.
 It was divided into 3 main areas to track the progress of user stories.
 The 3 Columns were To Do, In Progress, Done.
   -[View Kanban Board](https://github.com/users/wlillisdev/projects/3/views/1)